Jean-Laurent Casanova, M.D., Ph.D.

 Senior Attending Physician

 Casanova’s laboratory aims to understand why some children and adults develop a life-threatening or lethal illness in the course of primary infection, while most people exposed to the same microbe remain unharmed.
-The team has a particular interest in so-called inborn errors of immunity, the genetic variations that affect a person’s ability to fight off an infectious agent.
-Work in the lab has revealed that variations of this type can confer selective vulnerability to severe illness during primary infection.
+Work in the lab has revealed that so-called inborn errors of immunity, the genetic variants that affect a person’s ability to fight off infectious agents, can confer selective vulnerability to a specific severe infectious disease.
 These inborn errors of immunity to infection can be rare or common, and can affect children or adults.
 They reveal causal mechanisms of disease that can be triggered by other factors, genetic or otherwise.
-This work provides theoretical and experimental support for a human genetic theory of severe infectious diseases.
+This work provides theoretical and experimental support for a human genetic and immunological theory of severe infectious diseases.

-With Laurent Abel, at the Imagine Institute of the Necker Hospital for Sick Children in Paris, Casanova’s work identifying and characterizing single-gene defects underlying specific infectious illnesses has broadened the field’s dominant paradigm, which for decades held that single-gene inborn errors of immunity were invariably rare and would only be found in patients with numerous infections, while common variants in multiple genes would influence risk for any specific type of infectious disease.
-Abel leads the mathematical “dry lab” at Necker and Rockefeller, whereas Casanova heads the experimental “wet lab” in both locations.
+With his team at the Imagine Institute of the Necker Hospital for Sick Children in Paris, Casanova’s work identifying and characterizing single-gene defects underlying specific infectious illnesses has broadened the field’s dominant paradigm, which for decades held that single-gene inborn errors of immunity were invariably rare and would only be found in patients with numerous infections.
+His scientific partner Laurent Abel leads the mathematical “dry lab” at Necker and Rockefeller, whereas Casanova heads the experimental “wet lab” in both locations.

 These discoveries have revealed that many immunological circuits that were previously thought to play a broad role in host defense are largely redundant and essential for immunity against one or a few specific infections only.
-They also revealed that immunity to infection is not provided solely by the cells of the “immune system”, i.e. leukocytes and related cells: it requires many more cell types throughout the entire body, seen as a “whole organism.”
+They also revealed that immunity to infection is not provided solely by the cells of the “immune system,” i.e., leukocytes and related cells: it requires many more cell types throughout the entire body, seen as a “whole organism.”
 They contribute to defining the function of host defense genes in the natural ecosystem in which human populations live and are subjected to natural selection.